TritonDataCenter/rfd/rfd/0111/README.md

   whole activity

-To help develop these skills and general experience debugging critical production issues, we propose Incident Response Practice sessions.
-The basic idea is to induce scheduled outages in non-critical, production-like deployments (such as [the engineering staging environment](https://mo.joyent.com/docs/lab/master/staging.html) and have people respond to them the same way that we would respond to a production outage.
+To help develop these skills and general experience debugging critical production issues, this RFD proposes Incident Response Practice sessions.
+The basic idea is to induce scheduled outages in non-critical, production-like deployments (such as [the engineering staging environment](https://mo.joyent.com/docs/lab/master/staging.html)) and have people respond to them the same way that we would respond to a production outage.

 ## Scope of the simulation

-There's an **enormous** spectrum of how far we could take this simulation.
+There's an enormous spectrum of how far we could take this simulation.
 Here are two relatively extreme options:

 1. **Simpler case:** an outage is induced at a specific, scheduled time.